Horse345/GPSR-code/README.md

 # GPSR-code
-Here is the GPSR code.
+Here is the GPSR code used in ns-3.

 Copy the gpsr and location-service files to the /tarballs/ns-allinone-3.17/ns-3.17/src directory.